-Your toilet and water supply lines should not create a humming noise anywhere in your house after you flush the toilet, so when you do hear humming, you need to find the cause immediately.
+Is your toilet making extra noise when you flush?
+Your toilet and water supply lines shouldn't create a humming noise anywhere in your house after you flush the toilet, so when you do hear humming, you need to find the cause immediately.
 Ignoring a humming noise may lead to serious damage to the plumbing, which can end in water flooding a portion of your house.

 Ball Cock Design

 If you have an older toilet, the humming noise in your bathroom may be the product of the ball cock assembly in the toilet's tank.
 The ball cock is the valve that allows fresh water to flow into the toilet's tank after you flush.
 Because of the design of a ball cock, its valve closes gradually as the float rises in the tank with the rising water level.

 The changing angle of the ball cock's valve opening can produce a variety of strange noises as well as vibrations.
 You only need to remove the toilet tank's cover to verify that your toilet has a ball cock assembly, which you can identify by the float sitting on the end of a metal rod that attaches to the top of the ball cock.